BrieYRen/RoomOfOneself/README.md

 ### Credit:

-Brie Y R : Programming, Level Design, Narrative Design Sybil : Music Composing, Sound Design, Narrative Design
+- Brie Y R : Programming, Level Design, Narrative Design
+- Sybil : Music Composing, Sound Design, Narrative Design

 ### Third-Party Notices:

-All the art assets under 'RoomOfOneself/Assets/Art/AssetPackages/' file are third-party assets used under Unity EULA license (According to its rules, if you are going to use them as well, you'll need to buy yourself a seat at Unity Asset Store).
+Please be aware that all the art assets under 'RoomOfOneself/Assets/Art/AssetPackages/' file are third-party assets used under Unity EULA license (According to its rules, if you are going to use them as well, you'll need to buy yourself a seat at Unity Asset Store).